12 July, 2018 |0 Comments

 What are the best rigs to use on the river?

-What’s the best bait to pre-bait with?
+What’s the best bait to use as pre-bait?

 Should I use a lead ejection system?